xcherryio/apis/goapi/xdbapi/docs/DefaultApi.md

 ## ApiV1XdbWorkerProcessRpcPost

-> ProcessRpcResponse ApiV1XdbWorkerProcessRpcPost(ctx).ProcessRpcRequest(processRpcRequest).Execute()
+> ProcessRpcWorkerResponse ApiV1XdbWorkerProcessRpcPost(ctx).ProcessRpcWorkerRequest(processRpcWorkerRequest).Execute()

-invoking a Process RPC API
+execute a RPC method of a process execution in the worker

 ### Example